 - Paris Museums

 - Taipei’s National Palace Museum

 Open culture has curated a list of resources to keep kids learning and have updated it since COVID-19 began.
 This isn’t just for your kids.
 The list also features tools and guides that are suitable for adult learning.
 “This collection provides a list of free educational resources for K-12 students (kindergarten through high school students) and their parents and teachers.
 This page is being updated and cleaned up during the COVID-19 crisis.”
 The list is organized by subject, so you can easily skim through the options available.
 Some of the resources are self-guided while others offer instructor-guided learning, so there are options for everyone.

 Consider taking summer language

-Princeton Theological Seminary is offering summer Greek and Hebrew as an online offering.
+Princeton Theological Seminary is offering summer Greek and Hebrew online this summer.
 Get your language requirement done this summer and do it from your own home.

 Complete summer session information is available on the Registrar’s website.
 The registration deadline is June 1 2020.